raficfarah/raficfarah/README.md

 #

 ### (eng) Welcome to my GitHub. 👋
 My name is Rafic Farah.
-I live in Rio de Janeiro and I am a Python|Django developer.
+I live in Rio de Janeiro and I'm a Python|Django developer.
 #### Feel free to talk to me on LinkedIn:
 https://www.linkedin.com/in/rafic-farah/